AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-readiness-analyzer/overview-cloud-readiness-analyzer.md

 >[!NOTE]
 >The Cloud Readiness Analyzer report speeds up the process of estimating the time and cost that is required to transition to AEM as a Cloud Service by providing information that would otherwise have to be manually gathered and evaluated.

-The summary report is available in the AEM User Interface.
-An option exists to download the full report in a comma-separated values (CSV) format that is helpful during the refactoring process.
+You can also download the summary report from the AEM User Interface.
+Refer to **Viewing the Results in a CSV Format** for more details pending.